 Google Analytics has become ubiquitous in the world of web analytics.
 It’s essentially enterprise-level analytics available to everyone, for free.

-This plugin offers the most features of any free Google Analytics plugin, while still being easy to setup.
+This free plugin offers the most features of any free Google Analytics plugin, while still being easy to setup.

 Google Analytics Dashboard for WP Features